From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Pushouts of graphs

-Next, consider the contravariant functors $\mathrm{Map}(\cdot,K)$ and $\mathrm{Map}_f(\cdot,K)$, respectively.
-Here $K$ is a~non-empty set with a chosen element $0\in K$ and ${\rm Map}_f$ denotes finite-to-one maps.
+Let us consider the contravariant functors $\mathrm{Map}(\cdot,K)$ and $\mathrm{Map}_f(\cdot,K)$, where $K$ is a~non-empty set with a chosen element $0\in K$, ${\rm Map}$ stands for all maps, and ${\rm Map}_f$ denotes finitely supported maps (all but finitely many elements are mapped to~0).
 The first functor is a contravariant functor from the category of sets and maps to the category of sets and maps:

 Much in the same way, the second functor is a contravariant functor from the category of sets and finite-to-one maps to the category of sets and maps:

 Here $\mathrm{Map}_f(X,K):=\{F\in\mathrm{Map}(X,K)\;|\;|F^{-1}(K\setminus\{0\})|<\infty \}$, and